Super salary sacrifice

-Salary sacrificing is a way of contributing to your super and involves diverting part of your salary into your super fund.
-Salary sacrificing into your super comes with tax benefits, making it an attractive option for anyone looking to top up their super balance.
+Super salary sacrificing is a way of contributing to your super and involves sending part of your pre-taxed income into your super fund instead of your bank account.
+Salary sacrificing into your super fund from your pre-taxed income ultimately reduces the amount of tax you pay, making it an attractive option for anyone looking to top up their super balance.

-This guide will explain how salary sacrificing into your super works, how to set it up and what to consider before going ahead.
+This guide will explain how super salary sacrificing works, how to set it up and what to consider before going ahead.
 If salary sacrificing isn’t for you, we’ve also outlined some other ways of contributing to your super.

 Salary sacrifice is the process of redirecting a percentage of your salary or wage into something else.
 You can set up a salary sacrifice agreement with your employer to help pay off a car, your mortgage payments or to top up your super.

 Salary sacrifice into your super fund means, come payday, a percentage of your wage will be sent to your super account rather than into your bank account.
-These are classed as concessional contributions, because the money that’s sent to your super account is diverted before you’re charged any income tax on it.
+These are classed as concessional contributions (more on this later!), because the money that’s sent to your super account is diverted before you’re charged any income tax on it.
 This is the main benefit of salary sacrificing into your super.

 - Pre-tax super contributions.
 Salary sacrificing is classed as a concessional contribution, meaning it’s part of your pre-tax income.
 This money will instead be taxed at the reduced super tax rate of 15%, rather than your marginal tax rate which could be as high as 45%.